aoi8716/TopiCLEAR/README.md

 If you use this code or the TopiCLEAR method in academic work, please cite:

-Fujita, A., Yamamoto, T., Nakayama, Y., Kobayashi, R.
-TopiCLEAR: Topic extraction by CLustering Embeddings with Adaptive dimensional Reduction, 2025.
+Fujita, A., Yamamoto, T., Nakayama, Y., Kobayashi, R. TopiCLEAR: Topic extraction by CLustering Embeddings with Adaptive dimensional Reduction, arXiv preprint arXiv:2512.06694, 2025

 A machine readable citation is also available in the file CITATION.cff in this repository.